revised November, 2015John Howells lead vocal, harmonica (left 1966)

 When John Howells finally left to join the group 'Blues Ensemble' (later known as The Wellington Kitch Jump Band), there was concern that the 'N Betweens following would turn against them, but instead the four-piece group started to attract a growing number of supporters.
 Don Powell would go to The Diskery record shop in Birmingham and find obscure R&B and Motown recordings for the group to learn with Jim Lea working out the chords and arrangements.

 You Better Run was a cover of a song by the American group 'The Young Rascals' but the single did not sell much except in the West Midlands area where the 'N Betweens had a large following.
 Promotional copies of another song titled 'Security', originally recorded by Otis Reading was issued in the USA only.
-The West Midlands group Listen (whose singer was future Led Zeppelin member Robert Plant) also recorded a version of You Better Run in 1966 for a single but it sold no better than the 'N Betweens version.
-Kim Fowley also had the group record some other songs that remained unreleased, including 'Ugly Girl' on which Fowley sang and was probably made up on the spot.
+The West Midlands group Listen (whose singer was future Led Zeppelin star Robert Plant) also recorded a version of You Better Run in 1966 for a single but it sold no better than the 'N Betweens version.
+Kim Fowley also had the group record other songs that remained unreleased, including 'Ugly Girl' on which Fowley sang and was probably made up on the spot.
 The 'N Betweens association with Kim Fowley lasted only a short time and he soon lost interest and returned to California.

 The 'N Betweens continued to play dates across the country as well as having regular bookings at the Silver Blades Ice Rink and the Garden of Eden Irish Club in Birmingham.
 They also played support for The Move at Wolverhampton Civic Hall.
-In early 1967, The 'N Betweens recorded some songs at Abbey Road Studios in London under direction of Pink Floyd producer Norman Smith but the tracks remained unreleased and it would be two years before the band entered a recording studio again.
+In early 1967, The 'N Betweens recorded some songs at Abbey Road Studios in London under direction of Pink Floyd producer Norman Smith but the tracks remained unreleased and it would be two years before the band again entered a recording studio.
 Noddy Holder had yet to develop the tonsil-shredding vocal style that he would become famous for! (see Ambrose Slade).

 Sources: 'Slade' by George Tremlett 1975; 'Feel The Noise' by Chris Charlesworth 1984; 'Who's Crazee Now?' by Noddy Holder 1999; 'The Genesis Of Slade CD' John Howells 1996; plus assistance from Johnny Shane (John Howell).